Atkin Chambers Barristers

 Lewisham London Borough Council v Shepherd Hill LTL 5/9/2001

 Jacques v Ensign EWHC 3383 (TCC)

-She is a member of Combar, TECBAR and the Society of Construction Law.
-She is a TECBAR qualified adjudicator.
+Dominique is a member of COMBAR, TECBAR and the SCL.
+She is a qualified TECBAR Adjudicator.